 The training must be renewed every three years.
 Risk Assessment Forms must be updated if exposures have changed due to change in research and/or employment.

-Participants are strongly encouraged to complete the confidential Health Screening Questionnaire, which will be used to identify potential additional risks.
+OHS participants with frequent or substantial contact with animals or work in the animal facilities are required to complete the confidential Health Screening Questionnaire, which will be used to identify potential additional risks.
 The Animal Care and Use Program medical reviewer will review the form and communicate information directly to the participant.

 Contact the IACUC or OHS staff to set up a guest account.
 For assistance or additional training, contact the IACUC Office at 333-7789 or email@example.com.

 The following training topics are currently offered upon request through DAR.
 Training sessions will be scheduled small group sessions or one-on-one as needed.

 - Species Specific Training

 - Handling and Restraint